jlyonsmith/shovel/doc/Settings.md

 # Settings

 Settings is simply a place to put data about the script.

+## `description`

-The only standardized setting currently is `description` which if present will be displayed before the script runs.
+If present will be displayed before the script runs.

+## `when`

+Will be interpolated before the script runs and if `false` the script will not run